Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

-For the next step it is convenient to pass to the universal cover of the base.
+Consider the projection of such a triangle to the base by $w : X(B)\to X(I)$.
+This yields a 2-chain on the base with boundary on the corresponding base paths $\ell(0),\ell(n),\ell(n+m)$ with corners at the points $w(q_1),w(q_2),w(p)$.
+This projection is not necessarily embedded, so the next step is to pass to the universal cover of the base.
 Let $\tilde{X}(I)$ denote infinite strip which is the universal cover of the annulus, and let $\tilde{w}: \tilde{X}(B) \to \tilde{X}(I)$ denote the induced fibration.
+We denote by $\pi: \tilde{X}(B) \to X(B)$ the covering map.
 When drawing pictures in the base $\tilde{X}(I)$, we can represent it as $[-1,1] \times \R$, with the infinite direction drawn vertically.
 With this convention, the path $\ell(d)$ lifts to a $\Z$-family of paths which have slope $-d$.

 Figure \ref{fig:universal-cover} shows the universal cover of $X(I)$, with the base paths for $L(0)$, $L(1)$, and $L(2)$.

 The choice of lift of $q_1$ determines a lift of $L(0)$ and $L(n)$, which then determines a lift of $q_2$ and of $L(n+m)$, which in turn determines where the lift of any $p$ must lie.
 By looking at the slopes of the base paths $\ell(0),\ell(n),\ell(n+m)$ involved, we obtain the following proposition: